| Copyright | (c) Alexey Kuleshevich 2020 |

 freezeUMArray :: forall e m s.
 MonadPrim s m => UMArray e s -> m (UArray e) Source #

 O(1) - Convert a mutable unboxed array into an immutable one.
-Use thawUArray
+Use thawUArray in order

 to go in the opposite direction.

-Documentation on the utilized primop: unsafeFreezeByteArray#
+Documentation on the utilized primop: unsafeFreezeByteArray#.

 - Unsafe